Yarina Plus, 84 pcs.

 No cases of overdose of Yarina® Plus have been reported.

-Symptoms that may occur in case of overdose: nausea, vomiting, mucous bloody vaginal discharge or metrorrhagia (more often in young women).
+Symptoms that may occur in case of overdose: nausea, vomiting, spotting vaginal discharge or metrorrhagia (more often in young women).

-Treatment: There is no specific antidote, symptomatic treatment should be carried out.
-Calcium levomepholate and its metabolites are identical to folate in food products, the daily consumption of which is not harmful to the body.
-Calcium levomepholate administration at the dose of 17 mg per day (37 times more than the dose contained in 1 tablet of the preparation Yarina® Plus) during 12 weeks was well tolerated.
+Treatment: there is no specific antidote; symptomatic treatment should be carried out.
+Calcium levomefolate and its metabolites are identical to folates found in food products, the daily consumption of which does not harm the body.
+Taking levomefolate calcium at a dose of 17 mg/day (the dose is 37 times higher than that contained in 1 tablet of Yarina® Plus) for 12 weeks was well tolerated.

 ---|---|